 Army Welfare Worker Sergeant Adam Kastein speaks of his experience of coming out whilst in the Army.

-Please use this form to get in touch with Bethan Herbert, PR Officer at the Legion for Wales and Northern Ireland.
+Please use this form to get in touch with the Royal British Legion PR Officer for Wales and Northern Ireland.

 When Marie Garcia joined the Women’s Royal Naval Service she had no idea she would end up working on D-Day.